 Employment plateaus

 The pace of our job growth began to decelerate in mid-2022.
-The slowdown continues with jobs growing at the detrimental rate of 0.4% for the 12-month period ending August 2025.
+The slowdown continues with jobs stagnating to the detrimental rate of 0.0% for the 12-month period ending December 2025.
 Compare the current deteriorating job market to the 1.8% annual growth rate of 2019, the last normal business year.
 Meanwhile, the current housing-market recession began with the second half of 2022.

 Innovative real estate licensees are choosing to pivot from a seller’s market by expanding their practice to include fee-generating transactions on the buyer-and-MLO-side of the market which are different and more productive during a recession.
 Many DRE licensees opted for a career change while employers are still offering the chance.

-With buyer representation now mandated as a written agreement (or no fee is earned), tenants will more readily become buyers as they sense they are now better treated by the gatekeepers to ownership – real estate licensees.
+With buyer representation now mandated as a written agreement (or no fee is earned or retained by a buyer agent), tenants will more readily become buyers as they sense the results of far better treatment by the gatekeepers to ownership — real estate licensees.

 Following California’s exit from the economic upheaval of the 2020 pandemic economy, another more significant business cycle recession is tightening its grip on jobs, and thus the housing markets.
-In sympathy, jobs will bounce in starts and stops – or stops and starts – continuing in a declining trend, not to enter a recovery pattern until the undeclared real estate recession, ongoing trade wars and federal attacks on immigration are behind us.
+In sympathy, jobs will bounce in starts and stops – or stops and starts – presently in a declining trend, not to enter a recovery pattern until the undeclared real estate recession, ongoing trade wars and federal attacks on immigration are behind us.
+When conditions warrant, immigrants buy and own homes, contributing to the housing market in addition to California’s overall economy.

 Chart 1